 - Fermented cabbage is rich in probiotics

 The cabbage was brought from Asia Minor to Europe around 600 BC by the Celts (ed.
 D’Amico, S., 1996) (Belton, H., 2015).
-This cabbage known as wild or sea cabbage grew throughout coastal Europe – primarily around Britain, Balearic Isles and the Mediterranean and it continues to grow there to this day.
+This cabbage – known as wild or sea – grew throughout coastal Europe – primarily around Britain, Balearic Isles and the Mediterranean and it continues to grow there to this day.
 Sea cabbage has few leaves and no head, looking more like kale than the cabbage we are familiar with (Hatfield, G., 2004; Davidson, A., 1999).
-During the time of Ancient Rome and Greece, different varieties of cabbage were developed, though they still did not have heads. (ed.
+During the time of Ancient Rome and Greece, different varieties were developed, though they still did not have heads. (ed.
 D’Amico, S., 1996).
-In the 1st century BC, the first headed cabbage appeared, though small in shape, it would grow to approximately 30cm in diameter within the next century (Davidson, A., 1999).
+In the 1st century BC, the first headed cabbage appeared, though small in shape, it would grow to approximately 30 cm in diameter within the next century (Davidson, A., 1999).

-Due to cabbages ability to withstand cold climates cabbage began to spread across Northern Europe and become very highly cultivated in Germany, Poland and Russia (ed.
+Due to cabbage’s ability to withstand cold climates it began to spread across Northern Europe and become very highly cultivated in Germany, Poland and Russia (ed.
 D’Amico, S., 1996).

 Cabbage, the headless kind, was highly valued by the Ancient Egyptians (Davidson, A., 1999).
 They believed that consuming large quantities of cabbage before drinking would aid in preventing the negative onsets of alcohol consumption.
 The Egyptians also used it as a treatment for baldness (Belton, H., 2015).

-Cabbage in Ancient Greece had a religious symbolism and origin.
-It was believed that the god Zeus while trying to explain conflicting points wounds himself into a sweat, and allowed one such droplet to escape and land on earth.
+In Ancient Greece, cabbage had a religious symbolism and origin.
+It was believed that the god Zeus – while trying to explain conflicting points – worked himself into a sweat and allowed one such sweat droplet to escape and land on earth.
 From where it landed on the dirt cabbage sprang up.
 It is likely that this story was attributed to the very strong smell the cabbage gives off from being boiled or cooked (Hatfield, G., 2004; Davidson, A., 1999).

-They believed, in Ancient Greece that cabbage was a cure for drunkenness (Hatfield, G., 2004), which it can be, in a way, if it is fermented.
+They believed, in Ancient Greece that it was a cure for drunkenness (Hatfield, G., 2004), which it can be, in a way, if it is fermented.

-British folk medicine used cabbage leaves as a compress for the breasts during nursing and for ulcers.
-The used cabbage soup to treat rheumatism (inflammatory disease of joints, muscles, fibrous tissue) and cabbage juice and honey to treat a sore throat (Davidson, A., 1999).
+British folk medicine used the leaves as a compress for the breasts during nursing and for ulcers.
+They used cabbage soup to treat rheumatism (inflammatory disease of joints, muscles, fibrous tissue) and cabbage juice and honey to treat a sore throat (Davidson, A., 1999).

 The British navy during the 16th century would always ensure that they set sail with stores of sauerkraut.
 This would be fed to sailors at every meal so as to prevent scurvy (Kurlansky, M., 2002).
-During the Second World War, cabbage leaves were used to treat trench foot ( the blackening and death of skin tissue on the foot) (Hatfield, G., 2004)
+During the Second World War, the leaves were used to treat trench foot (the blackening and necrosis of skin tissue on the foot) (Hatfield, G., 2004)

 Skunk cabbage was used in the treatment of scurvy and as a sedative by the Native Americans.
 The Cherokee used wilted cabbage leaves in the treatment of headaches and boils (Hatfield, G., 2004).

-There are 400 different varieties of cabbage, each varying in shape, size and colour.
+There are 400 different varieties, each varying in shape, size and colour.